Couchbase-Ecosystem/cbl-reactnative-docs/docs/intro.md

 * Peer-to-Peer Sync
 	- There is no "platform" specific code built into the plugin to allow you to find other peers.

+* Current beta release does not support Event Listeners for changes (Change Notifications).